The 5 Best Meal Delivery Services For New Parents

 Proper nutrition is important for any new parents, but it's especially vital for new moms that are recovering from the birthing process.

 "Anti-inflammatory, nutrient-rich foods help inhibit the release of pro-inflammatory cytokines―molecules that regulate inflammation levels.
-Since your goals are to heal your body, rebuild your tissues, protect your mental health (inflammation is indicated in PPD), produce nutrient-rich breast milk (for those who breastfeed), and restore your nutrient levels, anti-inflammatory foods should be the cornerstone of your diet," integrative and functional medicine physician Alejandra Carrasco, M.D., previously told mbg.
+Since your goals are to heal your body, rebuild your tissues, protect your mental health (inflammation is indicated in PPD1), produce nutrient-rich breast milk (for those who breastfeed), and restore your nutrient levels, anti-inflammatory foods should be the cornerstone of your diet," integrative and functional medicine physician Alejandra Carrasco, M.D., previously told mbg.

 That means choosing meal delivery that includes plenty of vegetables, fruits and berries, fatty fish, and high-quality proteins.
 All the options on this list check all of these boxes.